azrogdev/ttt/package/ttt/README.md

 - Against the bot, player IDs are predefined as **666** for the human and **42** for the bot.
 - `game.data.winner` will be null in the event of a draw.
+- A turn-based system is included and automatically activates after `game.start()` is called.
+It prevents players from taking consecutive turns.
+- List of the availables events: `GameStarted`, `GameEnded`, `UpdateGrid`, `Move`, and `TrainingMove`.
 ## Example
 Here's a simple example to demonstrate a player vs. player game setup and execution:
 ```js